-This policy applies to all adults, including volunteers, working in or on behalf of our school and is an overarching document which demonstrates how everyone working in or for our school shares a commitment to keeping children safe from harm and abuse.
+This policy applies to all adults, including volunteers, working in or on behalf of our school and is an over-arching document which demonstrates how everyone working in or for our school shares a commitment to keeping children safe from harm and abuse.
+Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all staff and volunteers should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interests of the child.
 All staff members are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned and should always act in the interests of the child.